Bill of Materials

 Archived items cannot be used as a parent item or as a component.
 An item cannot contain itself as a component.

-What Happens When Scanning
+What Happens When Booking

 CSV Import for Multiple BOMs